kubeshop/testkube/docs/docs/articles/step2-installing-cluster-components.md

 ![Validate Install](../img/validate-install.png)

-In case of a RED status you can try to debug the issues with the command below:
+In the case of a RED status you can try to debug the issues with the command below:

 ```sh
 testkube agent debug